 The following Management Discussion and Analysis ("MD&A") focuses on significant factors that have affected Umbral Energy Corp. (the "Company" or "Umbral") performance and such factors that may affect its future performance.
-This MD&A should be read in conjunction with the Company's annual consolidated financial statements and related notes for the year ended October 31, 2016, which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+This MD&A should be read in conjunction with the Company's condensed interim consolidated financial statements and related notes for the three and six month periods ended April 30, 2017 and the Company's annual audited consolidated financial statements and the notes thereto for the year ended October 31, 2016, which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
 Unless otherwise noted, all currency amounts are in Canadian dollars.
-This MD&A is dated February 24, 2017.
+This MD&A is dated June 21, 2017.